 - Opening malicious E-mail attachments

 - Clicking malicious links

 - Gmail and the like all use HTTPS by default

 - Your firewall cannot inspect this traffic!

-- (evil, expensive devices do man-in-the-middle attacks against your users.
-Do you want to be part of the Internet privacy invasion?)
+- All your firewall does in this case is act as a bottleneck for legitimate traffic

 When a machine is p0wned...